This Is Why Cashmere is So Expensive, In Case You Were Wondering

 Cashmere is not the same as wool.
-Whereas wool comes from sheep, cashmere comes from a specific type of goat.
-Yeah, we were surprised too!
-And these goats grow amazingly soft hair, but they don’t grow that much of it.
+While wool comes from sheep, cashmere comes from a specific type of goat.
+Yeah, we were surprised too.
+These goats grow amazingly soft hair, but they don’t grow that much of it.

 A single cashmere sweater requires the hair of about four cashmere goats.

 The soft fibers come not from those long hairs that you see on the goat, but from a very soft undercoat.
 According to Pam Haendle, a cashmere goat farmer in New York, you don’t get much from each goat.

 And to maintain that many animals costs a lot.
 But a lot of the price of cashmere is the rarity factor.
 Because there is a limited quantity, what cashmere they do produce is very expensive.

 Cashmere’s softness comes from the fact that its fibers are very fine.

 A cashmere fiber is less than 18.5 microns in diameter.
 To put that in perspective, the average human hair is about 80 microns, so cashmere is about four times finer than human hair.
 Plus, the cashmere fiber isn’t straight, so when it’s woven together, it doesn’t poke out and itch.